Emad-Eldin-G/Bank-Statement-Generator/README.md

 <br>
 <br>
 <img src="https://github.com/Emad-Eldin-G/Transactions-details/blob/main/email.jpg" width=350>
-> Note: I attached an image of the email to show how it works, as the GMAIl SMTP client requires password login, and for security reasons I can't have it publicly (everything is better explained in the code comments zywa/api/views.py)
+> Note: I attached an image of the email to show how it works, as the GMAIL SMTP client requires password login, and for security reasons I can't have it publicly (everything is better explained in the code comments zywa/api/views.py)

 ### Additional Notes